Project overview

 Background

-The project team aims to inspire those interested in starting a business, as well as existing founders, to embrace sustainability, encourage them to rethink their approach, and support start-up projects that contribute to ecological transformation.
+The project team aims to inspire those interested in starting a business, as well as entrepreneurs, to embrace the issue of sustainability, encourage a shift in mindset, and support start-up ventures that contribute to the ecological transition.

-Particular attention is being paid to knowledge transfer and cooperation between science and the start-up scene.
+Particular emphasis is placed on knowledge transfer and cooperation between academia and the start-up community.

-During the project period, targeted offerings in the field of ecological transformation will be implemented for the start-up scene, for example:
+During the project period, targeted initiatives in the field of ecological transformation will be implemented for the start-up community, for example:

-Raising awareness and motivation for ecologically sustainable start-ups with the help of best practice examples and information transfer
+Raising awareness of and motivating people towards ecologically sustainable start-ups using best-practice examples and information sharing

-Interactive knowledge transfer by experts from science and industry for (potential) ecologically sustainable start-ups
+Interactive knowledge transfer by experts from academia and industry for (potential) ecologically sustainable start-ups

-Networking events on the ecological transformation of start-up ideas and projects.
+Networking events centred on the ecological transformation of start-up ideas and projects.

-In addition to WESt, the project partners are Technologieförderung Münster GmbH, Wirtschaftsförderungsgesellschaft für den Kreis Borken mbH, Wirtschaftsförderungsgesellschaft Kreis Coesfeld mbH, gfw – Gesellschaft für Wirtschaftsförderung im Kreis Warendorf mbH, IHK Nord Westfalen, Handwerkskammer Münster, and FH Münster.
+In addition to WESt, the project partners include Technologieförderung Münster GmbH, Wirtschaftsförderungsgesellschaft für den Kreis Borken mbH, Wirtschaftsförderungsgesellschaft Kreis Coesfeld mbH, gfw – Gesellschaft für Wirtschaftsförderung im Kreis Warendorf mbH, the Chamber of Industry and Commerce (IHK) North Westphalia, the Münster Chamber of Crafts and the Münster University of Applied Sciences.
 The lead partner is Münsterland e.V.

 • Own contribution: 20%